 Discover the art and architecture that made the Stewart Lee Udall Department of the Interior Building a "symbol of a new day" during the Great Depression.
 Designed by local architect Waddy Butler Wood (1869–1944), the Interior headquarters structure features more Public Works Administration (PWA) artwork than any other Federal building and has the second most PWA artists represented.

-Public, guided tours of the Udall Building are offered at 2:00 PM on Tuesdays and Thursdays.
+Public, guided tours of the Udall Building are offered at 2:00 PM Eastern Time on Tuesdays and Thursdays.
 Advance reservations are required.

-Visitors wishing to take a building tour must make reservations in advance by calling the museum at 202-208-4743.
+Visitors wishing to take a building tour must make reservations in advance by calling the Interior Museum at 202-208-4743.
+While Interior Museum staff members make every effort to field calls during business hours, their work often takes them away from their desks.
+Should a call go to voicemail, callers should leave their name, callback number, tour date requested, number of people in the group, and an email address.
 Reservations are confirmed via email.
 For groups of eight or more, other weekday times may be arranged, based upon staff availability; please call to schedule.

 A member of the Interior Museum's staff will meet you and serve as your guide.
 Your overview of the U.S. Department of the Interior past and present will provide historical context for the "Department of Everything Else" and explain how the agency has evolved since its founding in 1849 to currently employ more than 70,000 professionals and steward one-fifth of the nation's lands.
 Throughout the tour, you will view a selection of the more than 40 painted murals by New Deal-era artists, plus several of the 1941–1942 photomurals by Ansel Adams.

 Bonus: With the American bison included on the official seal of the U.S. Department of the Interior, you will see several examples of bison in the building's artwork and architectural details.

 For information about security, directions, accessibility, and more, please consult our resources on planning a visit.